ValerieNayak/CodingInterview/README.md

 2. Write the code on paper.
 3. Test the code on paper.
 4. Type code as-is into the computer.
-All the data structures, algorithms, and concepts on p.
+<br> All the data structures, algorithms, and concepts on p.
 61 of CTCI are important to know how to use and implement. **Hash tables** in particular are very important to be comfortable with.

 ## Directory
 A directory of all the files in this repo.